Hal & Jeanette Segerstrom Family Foundation Virtual Classical Series

 How to Watch "La Traviata"

-“La Traviata” ticket holders will be emailed a viewing link the day before the concert.
-This link may not be shared.
-If you purchase a ticket on June 5, your viewing link will be sent two hours before the performance begins.
+“La Traviata” ticket holders will be emailed a viewing link one hour before the performance begins on June 5.
 The video will be available for viewing through July 4.

 Livestream FAQs to enhance your virtual concert experience.